chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 - CNSA 2.0 only allows the highest security level (Level-5) for PQC which is ML-DSA-87, and **Adams Bridge only supports ML-DSA-87 parameter set.**
-- The requried area for the unprotected ML-DSA-87 is 0.0366mm2 @5nm including:
+- The requried area for the unprotected ML-DSA-87 is 0.0366mm2 @5nm:
     - 0.0146mm2 for stdcell
     - 0.0220mm2 for ram area for 57.38 KB memory.

-- The requried area for the protected ML-DSA-87 is 0.114mm2 @5nm including:
+- The requried area for the protected ML-DSA-87 is 0.114mm2 @5nm:
     - 0.0921mm2 for stdcell
     - 0.0220mm2 for ram area for 57.38 KB memory.

-- The design is converging today at 600MHz.
+- The design is converging today at 600MHz at low, med & high voltage corners.

 ### Memory requirement